The following fees apply to uninsured patients:

 Requires a recent, less than 6 months Complete Eye Exam at our Miami office.
 This is also the fee that you pay in addition to your other co-pays when you have medical or vision plan that does not cover for this service.

-- Regular Soft Contacts, New Patients: $75
+- Regular Soft Contacts, New Contact Lens Wearers: $95

-- Regular Soft Contacts, Established Patients: $50
+- Regular Soft Contacts, Established Contact Lens Wearers: $75

 Medical Eye Exams and emergencies:

-Starts from $95 to $250 per visit based on complexity of the condition.
+Starts from $95 to $250 per visit based on the complexity of the condition.
 Again only the doctor will be able to give you an estimate of the cost of this type of visits.

 A Medical Eye Exam will usually involve an eye condition that requires one or several medical treatments either with drops, like a pink eye, or the removal of something that got into the eye.
 During a medical eye exam we normally don't check patients for eyeglasses, but we concentrate on resolving the actual medical condition that brings the patient into the office.
 We can have you back after the condition resolves for a Complete Eye Exam.
-This type of exam is often covered by medical plans with applicable copays but not covered by vision insurance plans because they are not routine eye exam.
+This type of exam is often covered by medical plans with applicable copays but not covered by vision insurance plans because they are not a routine eye exam.

 Patients with Vision Insurance: